Skip to Main Content

 PNC’s account structure makes it hard to compare products and find rate information

-For example, rates for the Growth savings account — which is nested in its Virtual Wallet Product — aren’t displayed with the other product details or in the account disclosures.
+For example, rates for the Growth savings account — which is nested in its Virtual Wallet Product — aren’t displayed with other product details or in the account disclosures.
 You have to call to get that info or dig through a rate page for a different savings account to see what you could earn with Growth.
 In contrast, PNC shows you rates for its high-yield savings account right away once you enter your ZIP code.
+This just makes it tougher than it needs to be to compare and choose accounts.

 CTA We want to know what you think about PNC Bank